zainkhatri/mania/README.md

-# Web Journal
+# Mania

+Digital journaling without the pen in your hand.

+## What is Mania?

-A beautiful digital journaling application that allows you to create and customize personal journal entries with images, text, and dynamic styling.
+Mania is a personal digital journaling app created by Zain that lets you create beautiful journal entries with images, text, and custom styling.
+Your entries are automatically saved as you type and can be exported as professional PDFs.

-## Features
+## Key Features

-- 📝 Create journal entries with text and location details
-- 📅 Date selection for your memories
+- **Auto-save** - Everything is saved as you type
-- 🖼️ Upload and arrange up to 3 images per entry
+- **Image uploads** - Add up to 3 images per entry
+- **Smart color extraction** - Colors are automatically pulled from your images
-- 💾 Download your journal as a PDF
+- **PDF export** - Download your journals as beautiful PDFs
-- 🎨 Elegant cream and black aesthetic
+- **Clean design** - Elegant cream and black aesthetic
-- 📱 Responsive design for all devices
+- **Works everywhere** - Fully responsive on all devices
-- ⚡ Auto-save functionality for a seamless experience

 ## How to Use

-### Creating a New Journal Entry

-1. **Date**: Select the date for your journal entry
+1. **Pick a date** for your journal entry
-2. **Location**: Enter the location (e.g., "CHICAGO, ILLINOIS")
+2. **Add a location** like "CHICAGO, ILLINOIS"
-3. **Images**: Upload up to 3 images that represent your experience
+3. **Upload photos** that capture your memory
-4. **Colors**: Choose colors for your location text:
-   - Colors are automatically extracted from your uploaded images
-   - Select a color that complements your images
+4. **Select colors** that complement your images
-   - Or use the custom color picker for specific colors
-5. **Journal Text**: Write your journal entry content
-   - Use double line breaks to create new paragraphs
+5. **Write your thoughts** - double line breaks create new paragraphs
-   - Your journal is automatically saved as you type

-### Editing Your Journal

-After creating your journal, you can still edit:
-- Location name
-- Text content (add, edit, or remove sections)
-- Colors
-- Images (replace or remove)

-### Auto-Save Functionality

-The application features built-in auto-save functionality:
-- Your journal is automatically saved as you type
-- No need to manually save your work
-- A subtle notification appears when your journal is saved
-- Your journal remains saved even if you close the browser

-### Color Picker

-The color picker automatically extracts colors from your uploaded images to help you create a cohesive design:

-1. **Image-Derived Colors**:
-   - After uploading images, colors are automatically extracted from them
-   - These colors appear in the "Colors From Your Images" section
-   - Click any color to apply it to your journal title

-2. **Custom Color**:
-   - Use the color input to select any specific color
-   - The system automatically creates a complementary shadow color
-   - Current color values are displayed for reference

-### Printing & Saving

-- **Download PDF**: Creates a downloadable PDF document of your journal
-- **Print**: Print a physical copy of your journal on desktop
-- **Share**: Share your journal via messaging, email, etc.

-To access these options, use the menu icon after creating your journal.

-### Creating a New Entry

-Click "New Entry" at any time to create a fresh journal entry.

-## Tips for Best Results

-1. **High-Quality Images**: Upload clear, colorful images for better color extraction
-2. **Varied Images**: Include images with different color palettes for more options
-3. **Image Placement**: Images are automatically positioned in the journal layout
-4. **Color Selection**: Choose title colors that stand out against the background

-Enjoy creating beautiful, personalized journal entries that capture your experiences!
+6. **Export to PDF** whenever you're ready

+## Tech Stack

+Built with React, Firebase, and modern web technologies.

+## About the Creator

+This project was entirely created by Zain as a personal project.

+---

+*© Zain - Create journals without the pen in your hand.*